python-poetry/poetry/docs/configuration.md

 *Introduced in 1.9.0*

-When set this configuration allows users to configure package distribution format policy for all or specific packages.
-Specifically, to enforce the use of binary distribution format for all, none or specific packages.
+When set, this configuration allows users to enforce the use of binary distribution format for all, none or specific packages.

 {{% note %}}